lyteword/kjv/psalms/psalm-66.md

 # Psalm 66

-<sup>1</sup> To the chief Musician, A Song or Psalm.
-Make a joyful noise unto God, all ye lands:
+<sup>1</sup> Make a joyful noise unto God, all ye lands:

 <sup>2</sup> Sing forth the honour of his name: make his praise glorious.

-<sup>3</sup> Say unto God, How terrible art thou in thy works! through the greatness of thy power shall thine enemies submit themselves unto thee.
+<sup>3</sup> Say unto God, How terrible *art thou in* thy works! through the greatness of thy power shall thine enemies submit themselves unto thee.

-<sup>4</sup> All the earth shall worship thee, and shall sing unto thee; they shall sing to thy name.
+<sup>4</sup> All the earth shall worship thee, and shall sing unto thee; they shall sing *to* thy name.
 Selah.

-<sup>5</sup> Come and see the works of God: he is terrible in his doing toward the children of men.
+<sup>5</sup> Come and see the works of God: *he is* terrible *in his* doing toward the children of men.

-<sup>6</sup> He turned the sea into dry land: they went through the flood on foot: there did we rejoice in him.
+<sup>6</sup> He turned the sea into dry *land:* they went through the flood on foot: there did we rejoice in him.

 <sup>7</sup> He ruleth by his power for ever; his eyes behold the nations: let not the rebellious exalt themselves.
 Selah.